itsDaiton/itsDaiton/README.md

 - 🎓 &nbsp;Bachelor's degree in Applied Informatics.
 - 📚 &nbsp;Master's degree in Knowledge and Web Technologies.
-- ⚙ &nbsp;Exploring the areas of Machine Learning, Data Science, and Deep Learning.
+- ⚙ &nbsp; AI Engineer focusing on LLMs, agents and backend integration.
-- 🚀 &nbsp;Mainly focused on researching and training Transformers and LLMs.
+- 🚀 &nbsp;Exploring the areas of Machine Learning, Data Science, and Deep Learning.
 - 📝 &nbsp;Master's thesis titled **Exploration and Comparison of Transformers for Image Classification**

 <h3>🎓 &nbsp;Exploration and Comparison of Transformers for Image Classification </h3>